-- 1. The Plan supports development that responds positively to the character areas and complies with the relevant streetscape design guidance produced by Camden Council, including in the choice of: - a. paving materials; - b. lighting; - c. location and design of telecommunication cabinets and mobile phone masts: - d. design of street furniture such as benches. - Advertisements on street furniture, including benches, lighting, bus shelters, guardrails, traffic lights or signals and other objects placed on the street (see Camden Planning Guidance 1, 8.10) will be resisted.
-Such advertisements contribute to visual clutter, harm the character areas or may hinder accessibility. - The Plan resists any free-standing furniture such as telephone kiosks where the display of adverts over-dominates the primary purpose of the structure. - 4.
-The Plan supports small-scale enhancements to the public realm to provide more greenery, trees, and measures to support biodiversity.
-These should also aim to improve the environmental sustainability of the Plan area by: - a.
-Increasing planting and greenery to help reduce urban heat island effects and enhance public health. - b.
-Incorporating building-scale renewable energy generation such as solar panels where feasible. - c.
-Implementing sustainable urban drainage systems and rainwater harvesting. - d.
-Choosing sustainable and locally sourced materials for paving and street furniture. - e.
-Ensuring construction management minimises waste and pollution. - f.
-Designing a circular metabolism whereby waste outputs become inputs for other processes.
+- The Plan supports development that responds positively to the character areas and complies with the relevant streetscape design guidance produced by Camden Council, including in the choice of: - a) paving materials; - b) lighting; - c) location and design of telecommunication cabinets and mobile phone masts; - d) design of street furniture such as benches. - 2.
+Advertisements on street furniture, including benches, lighting, bus shelters, guardrails, traffic lights or signals and other objects placed on the street (see Camden Planning Guidance 1, 8.10) will be resisted.
+Such advertisements contribute to visual clutter, harm the character areas or may hinder accessibility. - 3.
+Visual clutter that harms the character areas or may hinder accessibility will not be supported. - 4.
+Small-scale enhancements to the public realm to provide more greenery, trees, and measures to support biodiversity that improve the environmental sustainability of the Plan area will be supported including: - a) Increasing planting and greenery to help reduce urban heat island effects and enhance public health. - b) Incorporating building-scale renewable energy generation such as solar panels where feasible. - c) Implementing sustainable urban drainage systems and rainwater harvesting. - d) Choosing sustainable and locally sourced materials for paving and street furniture. - e) Ensuring construction management minimises waste and pollution. - f) Designing a circular system whereby waste outputs become inputs for other processes.

-- 3.49 The Plan supports guidance provided in The Camden Streetscape Design Manual for maintaining and improving the local street environment.
-The manual outlines the following design principles for street works: - Respecting and enhancing the local streetscape. - Using a simplified palette of quality materials. - Providing a clutter-free environment on our streets. - Enabling equal and inclusive access for all road users. - Considered, yet innovative complementary design. - Making the street environment safer. - 3.50 Designs for elements belonging to the urban realm should enhance the character areas described in the Plan and conform to guidance contained in the relevant Conservation Area Appraisals and Management Strategies. - 3.51 The Plan supports efforts to reduce visual street clutter by removing any unnecessary street furniture. - 3.52 Poorly designed and obtrusively sited telecommunication cabinets and mobile phone masts are detrimental to the Forum area.
-The manual "Streets for All", issued by Historic England and TfL's Streetscape Guidance 2022 or any future updates provide guidelines for the colour, design and siting of utility boxes to minimise the visual clutter they create. - 3.53 Where there is an exceptional need for new street furniture or where furniture needs to be replaced, it should be of high-quality design and construction, and placed carefully to relate well to the character and function of the street.
+- 3.46 Planning condition model text for projects expected to last three months or more: "No work shall commence until evidence of the site's registration with the Considerate Constructors Scheme (CCS) is visible on the site to members of the public." - 3.47 Planning condition model text for all other applications: "Work on the site shall not continue beyond three months without evidence of the site's registration with the Considerate Constructors Scheme (CCS) being visible on the site to members of the public." - 3.48 The Plan supports guidance provided in the Camden Streetscape Design Manual for maintaining and improving the local street environment.
+The manual outlines the following design principles for street works: - Respecting and enhancing the local streetscape. - Using a simplified palette of quality materials. - Providing a clutter-free environment on our streets. - Enabling equal and inclusive access for all road users. - Considered, yet innovative complementary design. - Making the street environment safer. - 3.49 Designs for elements belonging to the urban realm should enhance the character areas described in the Plan and conform to guidance contained in the relevant Conservation Area Appraisals and Management Strategies. - 3.50 The Plan supports efforts to reduce visual street clutter by removing any unnecessary street furniture. - Poorly designed and obtrusively sited telecommunication cabinets and mobile phone masts are detrimental to the Forum area.
+The manual "Streets for All", issued by Historic England and TfL's Streetscape Guidance 2022 or any future updates provide guidelines for the colour, design and siting of utility boxes to minimise the visual clutter they create. - 3.52 Where there is an exceptional need for new street furniture or where furniture needs to be replaced, it should be of high-quality design and construction, and placed carefully to relate well to the character and function of the street.